LIFE Recreation ReMEDIES Project

 (Reducing and Mitigating Erosion and Disturbance Impacts affecting the Seabed)

-We’ve built a purpose-built seagrass laboratory at the National Marine Aquarium – our centre of Ocean excellence, in Plymouth – where we’re cultivating up to 25,000 plants a year.
-The aim is to restore 4 hectares of lost seagrass meadows in the Plymouth Sound SAC, and repeat the work in the Solent Maritime SAC.
-Work has already started following our first seed collection, and our lab is expected to open for public viewing in July 2020 to allow Aquarium visitors to see the plant cultivation in action – as well as giving them the opportunity to learn more about this important plant and the habitat it provides.
-The lab facilitates the growing of seedlings for transplantation and will ultimately allow us to re-wild and regrow this critical habitat.
+To begin the restoration process, we built a seagrass laboratory at the National Marine Aquarium – our centre of Ocean excellence, in Plymouth – where we were able to cultivate seagrass plants over the year.
+Our aim is to restore 4 hectares of lost seagrass meadows in the Plymouth Sound SAC, and repeat the work in the Solent Maritime SAC.
+Work began following our first seed collection, and our lab was open for public viewing to allow Aquarium visitors to see the plant cultivation in action – as well as giving them the opportunity to learn more about this important plant and the habitat it provides.
+The lab facilitated the growing of seedlings for transplantation and ultimately allowed us to re-wild and regrow this critical habitat.

-We are also leading on the educational aspect of the programme, we’ve created schools resources and with our partners delivering interactive sessions within schools over Southern England.
+We are also leading on the educational aspect of the programme, we’ve created schools resources and with our partners delivering interactive sessions within schools over Southern England when it is safe to do so.

 We’re also working with boat users in the area to inform them on their impacts, working towards long-term sustainable practices and greater care of our Ocean.
 Having spent the past two decades delivering innovative, Curriculum-linked Ocean learning sessions to schools, we’re excited to be getting our teeth into this new and exciting challenge!